 The Doom Slayer’s movement and map traversal has been changed too.
 You can dash, swing off of poles that are spread out among certain battlefields, and use the super shotgun’s meathook – which pulls you toward enemies from great distances, something I’ll never get tired of – to cover ground more quickly than ever before in a DOOM game.
 Anytime you need to glory kill an imp from twenty yards away, or get to a health pack quickly, there’s probably a safer, faster way to get there than just running.

 In addition to changing your tactics and mobility, the wide array of monsters – who each look stunning along with the rest of the game’s visuals – in each encounter forces you to master your entire arsenal too.
 From new tools of destruction like the flame belcher, a shoulder-mounted flamethrower, to classic weapons with mild tweaks that make them more effective than in the previous game, the Doom Slayer’s weaponry is at its most diverse and deadly in DOOM Eternal.
-It almost seems like it’s too much at first, I struggled to find that balance for a few hours even, but once you master the flow of the game and your guns, you feel like an absolute badass with every single victory thereafter.
+It almost seems like it’s too much at first, and I struggled to find that balance for a few hours even, but once I “got” the flow of the game and my guns, I felt like an absolute badass with every single victory thereafter.
 I can’t wait to practice even more as I look for the numerous secrets, cheat codes, records, skins, and upgrades hidden throughout DOOM Eternal that I haven’t found yet.